Reducing food waste

 Get Started:

-A brochure that broadly covers your options and helps you get started.
+This brochure broadly covers your options for home composting and helps you get started.

-Reviews of some outdoor compost bins including worm bins on the market as well as some good ideas for DIY projects if you would like to build your own set up.
+This article reviews a variety of outdoor compost bins as well as some good ideas for DIY projects if you would like to build your own set up.

 Avoid conflicts with wildlife: